barktler/Barktler/document/global-runtime-config.md

 # Global Runtime Config

-When calling `instance.getConfig(key)`, config will be read and override by the following order:
+When calling `instance.getConfig(key)`, the config will be read and override by the following order:

 -   Global Config
 -   Instance Config